 Focusing in the night can sometimes be challenging if there isn’t enough light.
 For this, I recommend setting your camera to manual focus so you have better control over what is focusing.
 Your knowledge of exposure will come into use when understanding how to expose for the night.
 You’ll be able to control the situation if you want a slow shutter, low ISO and average depth of field.

 A low aperture will help bring more light into the sensor and help keep the shutter speed higher to limit your use of a tripod.
+Also, fun fact, a low aperture will also help prevent dust sensor spots from showing up in your photos.
 When you shoot as low as f/1.8, your photos will still have a very shallow depth of field.
 Because a lot of the picture won’t be in focus, you can increase your aperture by slowing down your shutter speed.